Benefits of Software Asset Management include:

 - What is the prime goal of SAM?

-- The prime goal of SAM is to efficiently manage software assets to reduce costs, ensure compliance, and align IT resources with business needs.
+- The prime goal of SAM is to efficiently manage software assets, reducing costs, ensuring compliance, and aligning IT resources with business needs.

 - How will you handle software asset management?